On a functional equation for symmetric linear operators on $C^{*}$ algebras: Remarks

-\item For a partial comultiplier $T$, we have This is a coalgebraic version of (\ref{uab}) in proposition 1. \end{itemize} \end{remark1} \begin{question1} As we stated in the first line of the paper, the operator of differentiation satisfies (10) for $n=2$.
-What is an example of a classical operator which satisfies(10) for some $n>2$ but does not satisfies for $n=2$? \end{question1}
+\begin{remark1} There is a wide class of $C^{*}$ algebras which satisfy part(\ref{SS}) of Theorem 1.
+Apart from the matrix algebra $M_{n}(\mathbb{C})$, for every non Abelian free group $F$, the reduced $C^{*}$ algebra $C^{*}_{red}(F)$, being a unital $C^{*}$ algebra with trivial center, posses a unique faithful trace with the property that each zero trace element is a limit of commutator elements.
+This is communicated to us by Professor A. Valette. \end{remark1}

-\begin{remark2} The following example shows that the assumption "faithful trace" in (\ref{SS}) in the main theorem can not be weakened to "positive trace":\\ Let $\mathcal{K}$ be the algebra of compact operators on an infinite dimensional separable Hilbert space.
+\begin{remark2} The following example shows that the assumption "faithful trace" in Theorem 1,part (\ref{SS}) cannot be weakened to "positive trace":\\ Let $\mathcal{K}$ be the algebra of compact operators on an infinite dimensional separable Hilbert space.
 Assume that $A=\mathcal{K}\bigoplus \mathbb{C}$ is the unitization of $\mathcal{K}$.
 Obviously $A$ is a unital algebra with trivial center.
 Then define $tr: A \rightarrow \mathbb{C}$ with $tr(x,\; \lambda)= \lambda$.
 This is a positive but not faithful trace on $A$.
 Every zero trace element is in the form $(T,\;0)$ which is a sum of three commutator element.
 Because every compact operator on an infinite dimensional separable Hilbert space is a sum of three commutators, see \cite{FON}.
 The operator $T(x,\; \lambda)=(0,\; \lambda)$ is a nontrivial partial multiplier on $A$.
-This shows that we can not replace the assumption "faithful trace" in (\ref{SS}) by a weaker assumption "positive trace". \end{remark2}
+This shows that we cannot replace the assumption "faithful trace" in (\ref{SS}) by the weaker assumption "positive trace". \end{remark2}

-\begin{remark3} As a consequence of part (\ref{SS}) of the main theorem we conclude that existence of a nontrivial idempotent $C^{*}$ morphism on a unital $C^{*}$ algebra $A$ with trivial center, is an obstruction for $A$ to have a faithful trace with the property that each zero trace element is a sum of commutator elements. \end{remark3}
+\begin{remark3} As a consequence of part (\ref{SS}) of the main Theorem we conclude that the existence of a nontrivial idempotent $C^{*}$ morphism on a unital $C^{*}$ algebra $A$ with trivial center, is an obstruction for $A$ to have a faithful trace with the property that each zero trace element is a sum of commutator elements. \end{remark3}